A Maximum Entropy Copula Model for Mixed Data: Representation, Estimation, and Applications: Self-Adaptive Nonparametric Models

 \subsection{A Few Examples}

 We demonstrate the flexibility of the LP-copula models using real data examples.
 1.15em

 \begin{example} \textit{Kidney fitness data} \citep[Sec 1.1]{efron2016computer}.
 It contains measurements on $n=157$ healthy volunteers (potential donors).
 For each volunteer, we have their age (in years) and a composite measure ``tot'' of overall function of kidney function.
-To understand the relationship between age and tot, we estimate the copula: \beq {\whcop_{X,Y}(u,v)\,=\,\exp\big\{ -.40S_1(u;X)S_1(v;Y)+.18S_2(u;X)S_2(v;Y)-0.12 \big\},} \eeq displayed in Fig. \ref{fig:copFig1}(a).
+To understand the relationship between age and tot, we estimate the copula:

+displayed in Fig. \ref{fig:copFig1}(a).
 At the global scale, the shape of the copula density indicates a prominent negative ($\widehat \te_{11}=-0.40$) association between age and tot.
 Moreover, at the local scale, significant heterogeneity of the strength of dependence is clearly visible, as captured by the nonlinear asymmetric copula: the correlation between age and tot is quite high for older (say, $>70$) donors, compared to younger ones.
 This allows us to gain refined insights into \textit{how} kidney function declines with age. \end{example}

 \begin{example} \textit{PLOS data} (both discrete marginals).
 It contains information on $n=878$ journal articles published in PLOS Medicine between 2011 and 2015.
 For each article, two variables were extracted: length of the title and the number of authors.
 The dataset is available in the R-package \texttt{dobson}.
 The checkerboard-shaped estimated discrete copula